 Fibonacci Retracements and Bitcoin

 Fibonacci retracements can also be used for trading cryptos such as Bitcoin (BTC), similarly to how they’re used in stocks.
-In this case, one would use the levels 23.6%, 38.2%, 50%, 61.8% and 78.6% to determine where the cryptocurrency price would reverse.
+In this case, one would use the levels 23.6%, 38.2%, 50%, 61.8% and 78.6% to determine where the cryptocurrency price might reverse.

 Crypto prices are very volatile, and leverage trading is common.
 Leverage is the use of borrowed funds to increase the trading position, beyond what would be available from the cash balance alone.
 Therefore, it can be important to have some reference as to when the price could reverse, to not incur major losses.